ekirbs/portfolio-v5/README.md

 ---
 >## Features

-- Portfolio - some of the projects I've built
+- My Work - some of the projects I've built, displayed in a component I built
+- Technologies - some of the technologies I've worked with
-- Resume - my professional resume
+- About Me - a brief look at the man, and his professional resume
 - Contact Me - my business contact
 - Fun Stuff:
   - Music Player - listen to some tunes